 Rideable Seasons: all year

-Right in the heart of Tri-Cities on the Yakima River, Chamna Natural Preserve has 9 miles of mellow, flat trail which is pitch perfect for first-timers and adventurous kids.
-On water breaks, check out riparian zones for river otters and birds of all kinds.
-Parking is free.
+Right in the heart of the Tri-Cities on the Yakima River, Chamna Natural Preserve has nine miles of mellow, flat trail perfect for first-timers and adventurous kids.
+During water breaks, check out riparian zones for river otters and birds.
 Other beginner trails nearby can be found on Badger Mountain and Columbia Park.
 For a local bike shop, check out Markee’s Cycling Center in Kennewick.

 Best for: downhill, urban access, cross-country, mountain views